Graph Neural Network Based Method for Path Planning Problem: GNN-BASED METHOD FOR PATH PLANNING

 \subsection{Dataset Generation}

 As shown in Fig. \ref{Fig8}, each dataset consists of an initial state $x_{init}$, a goal state $x_{goal}$, a set of obstacles $O$, and an RGG.
+It should be noted that Fig. 3 is a schematic diagram of the training set, in the real training set, all random points in RGG are $n$ dimensional arrays, and obstacles are represented by 6-dimensional arrays.
 The dataset does not contain feasible paths, which are generated as the training process progresses.
 We use a 6-dimensional array to represent an obstacle, which represents centroid coordinates and the length, width, and height of the obstacle, respectively.
-Based on that, placing $m$ obstacles in a simulator requires $m$ 6-dimensional arrays, where $m$ is a random integer, and the 6-dimensional arrays are uniform sampling from the workspace of the robotic arm.
-The RGG $G=\{N,E\}$ is built by randomly sampling in free space, with edge connections based on the r-disc rule.
+Based on that, placing $m$ obstacles in a simulator requires $m$ 6-dimensional arrays, where $m$ is a random integer, and the 6-dimensional arrays are uniform sampling from the workspace of the robotic arm, with limitation of the size (low: 0.1, high: 0.3), and do not interface with the robot arm when the state of the arm is $ \overrightarrow{0}\in \mathbb{R}^n$.
+The RGG $G=\{\mathcal{N}, E\}$ is built by randomly sampling in the workspace of the robotic arm, with edge connections based on the r-disc rule.
 The data of each state in RGG is shown in the next part, and each state has no label, the same as $x_{init}$ and $x_{goal}$.